axay28/MedExamLLM/README.md

 ## Key Features

-- **LLM-Based Insights**: Utilizes models like GPT-4 for extracting key insights from medical literature related to rare diseases.
+- **LLM-Based Insights**: Utilizes models like Claude and Llama for extracting key insights from medical literature related to rare diseases.
 - **ChromaDB Integration**: Stores and retrieves embeddings, enhancing semantic search and relevance.
+- **Benchmarking**: Evaluate model performance using scripts like `benchmarkclaude.py` and `benchmarkllama.py`.
 - **Exam Question Generation**: Generates exam questions on rare diseases to aid in training medical professionals.

 ---